Human rights

 These rights are recognised in international human rights treaties including the:

 The human rights protected under the Act are not absolute.
-This means that they must be balanced against the rights of others and public policies.
+This means they must be balanced against the rights of others and public policies.

 Our obligations under the Act